 Annex A, "Toxicology Review and Evaluation Procedures," to NSF/ANSI 61 does not stipulate a maximum allowable level (MAL) of a contaminant for substances not regulated by a USEPA final maximum contaminant level (MCL).
 The MALs of an unspecified list of "unregulated contaminants" are based on toxicity testing guidelines (noncarcinogens) and risk characterization methodology (carcinogens).
 Use of Annex A procedures may not always be identical, depending on the certifier.
 ANSI/AWWA C207 does not address additives requirements.
 Thus, users of this standard should consult the appropriate state or local agency having jurisdiction in order to

-- 1. Determine additives requirements, including applicable standards. - 2.
-Determine the status of certifications by parties offering to certify products for contact with, or treatment of, drinking water. - 3.
-Determine current information on product certification. - II.
+1. Determine additives requirements, including applicable standards.

+2. Determine the status of certifications by parties offering to certify products for contact with, or treatment of, drinking water.

+3. Determine current information on product certification.

+II.
 Special Issues.
-It should be noted that thickness and dimensional design of ring and hub flanges have been based on references given in the background section of this foreword, as well as industry standard and other empirical data.
-Thickness design of the blind flanges has been based on the ASME Code Design Method. - III.
+It should be noted that thickness and dimensional design of ring flanges have been based on references given in the background section of this foreword, as well as industry standard and other empirical data.
+Thickness design of the blind flanges has been based on the ASME Code Design Method.
+For hub flange applications, refer to ASME B16.47 and ASME B16.5.

+Due to potential corrosion issues and differences in material strengths between stainless and carbon steel, stainless-steel fasteners are not covered in ANSI/AWWA C207.

+III.
 Use of This Standard.
-It is the responsibility of the user of an AWWA standard to determine that the products described in that standard are suitable for use in the particular application being considered. - III.A.
+It is the responsibility of the user of an AWWA standard to determine that the products described in that standard are suitable for use in the particular application being considered.

+III.A.
 Purchaser Options and Alternatives.
 When purchasing steel flanges for steel water pipe, the purchaser shall specify the following:

-^{}Both publications available from National Academy of Sciences, 500 Fifth St., N.W., Washington, DC 20001.
+^{} Both publications available from National Academy of Sciences, 500 Fifth Street, NW, Washington, DC 20001.